molnarlin/milestone-project-1/README.md

 ```HTML
 <nav class="navbar navbar-expand-xl bg-body-tertiary py-2 w-100 border-0 rounded-0 fs-3 position-fixed sticky-top">
 ```
-* Different inline elements were overlaping on small screens, so I moved them underneath eachother.
+* Different inline elements were overlapped on small screens, so I moved them underneath each other.
-I had problem with the cards, so I used col and offset classes from Bootstrap for different screen sizes, see an example below:
+I had a problem with the cards, so I used col and offset classes from Bootstrap for different screen sizes, see an example below:
 ```HTML
 <div class="d-sm-block col-lg-3 offset-lg-1 pt-5">
 ```
 ### 8.4.
 Supported screens and browsers
 I used Google Chrome to check my website on different screen sizes.
 I tried to increase and decrease the size and made changes regarding that.
 Toggle device toolbar in Inspect mode was very helpful.
-Bootstrap support most of the browsers on different devices, so it helped me to make my website more accessible.
+Bootstrap supports most of the browsers on different devices, so it helped me to make my website more accessible.
 If you want to read more about this, [click here](https://getbootstrap.com/docs/4.0/getting-started/browsers-devices/#:~:text=Browsers%20and%20devices%201%20Supported%20browsers%20Bootstrap%20supports,7%20Android%20stock%20browser%20...%208%20Validators%20).
 ## 9. Deployment
 ### 9.1. via VS Code
 1. I created a folder for my project on the computer.
-2. I opened and created folders, files in this with the help of Visual Studio Code.
+2. I opened and created folders, and files in this with the help of Visual Studio Code.
 3. I saved all of the changes.
-4. I could deploy the index.html file localy from this folder.
+4. I could deploy the index.html file locally from this folder.
 ### 9.2. via GitHub Pages
 1. I connected Visual Studio Code with my GitHub account.
-2. I commited and pushed all of my new code regularly to GitHub.
+2. I committed and pushed all of my new code regularly to GitHub.
 3. Inside the milestone-project-1 repository I went to Settings > Pages, and I deployed from the main branch.
 4. When my site was live, I could visit it from here.
 ## 10. Credits